spotbugs/sonar-findbugs/README.md

 ### Supported Languages

-The plugin works by analazing the compiled `.class` files and reporting the issues in the corresponding source files.
+The plugin works by analysing the compiled `.class` files and reporting the issues in the corresponding source files.
 The currently supported JVM languages are:

 - Java
 - JSP (Java Server Pages)